Last Updated on August 1, 2022 by Celeste.

 The serene gardens of the urban farm Perivoli in Vari are Athens best-kept secret.
 The Perivoli also organizes sensory play, Mommy & Me gardening and olive and honey tastings to help teach about Greek food sources and get hands-on with nature through gardening.
 Your kids will have a blast exploring the sand and water table, climbing the trees, hiding in the Tikki or getting dirty in the mud.

 No need to bring snacks: the farm to fork restaurant serves healthy local produced breakfast, coffee, snacks and lunch.
-What my kids love most at this mini-paradise?
+What do my kids love most at this mini-paradise?
 The many dragonflies!
 Have a look at our experience in my blog post about this green gem.

 For a well-deserved break after a day of shopping or exploring, head over to the latest addition to the Athens Coast family scene.
 Hygge House (pronounced “Hoo-Guh” and the Danish word for ‘cosiness’!) is a brand new family-friendly daytime restaurant in Glyfada that quickly became popular with the local parenting community.
 It offers a supervised indoor playroom with lots of daylight and creative toys, a baby room for changing or nursing and children’s toilets.
 Whilst kids are happily playing parents can chow down on healthy brunch options or enjoy a smoothie or homemade Mango lemonade.
 Hygge House is here to stay!